Charge-dependent azimuthal correlations from AuAu to UU collisions: Implications on the charge-dependent azimuthal correlations

 with $H_{SS} \simeq -H_{OS}>0$.

-As already discussed in the Introduction, there are other-than-CME ``background" contributions to both $\g$ and $\d$, including the transverse momentum conservation (TMC) or the local charge conservation (LCC).
-The dynamical mechanisms of both effects are intrinsically reaction-plane independent, with TMC inducing a charge-independent back-to-back correlation while the LCC inducing a near-side (co-moving) correlation solely in the same sign pair correlation.
-They however make a flow-dependent contribution to the reaction-plane dependent correlation $\g$ due to the anisotropy in the particle azimuthal distribution as quantified by $v_2$.
-As briefly analyzed in ~\cite{Bzdak:2012ia}, the contributions of these effects to the $\d$ and the $\g$ are related by a factor of $v_2$.
+As already discussed in the Introduction, there are non-CME ``background" contributions to both $\g$ and $\d$, including the transverse momentum conservation (TMC) and the local charge conservation (LCC).
+The dynamical mechanisms of both effects are intrinsically reaction-plane independent, with TMC inducing a charge-independent back-to-back correlation while the LCC inducing a near-side (co-moving) correlation solely in the opposite-charge pair correlation.
+They however contribute to the reaction-plane dependent correlation $\g$ due to the anisotropy in the particle azimuthal distribution that is quantified by $v_2$.
+As briefly analyzed in ~\cite{Bzdak:2012ia}, the contributions of these effects to the $\d$ and the $\g$ are related roughly by a factor of $v_2$.

 One can therefore make the following plausible decomposition of the two types, CME-like and $v_2$-related, contributions to these correlations in the following two-component way: